hungrypc/notes/root/financial_markets/week_3.md

 Just to give you some idea, back in 1968, general public utilites court (utilities company) proposed a substitute stock dividend for cash dividends, and offered to sell the stock dividend to the stockholders for a minimal cost.
 They were saying "Instead of paying the dividends, we decided to buy back some of your shares.
 So you now have less shares, but you get the same check, and you're going to get the same check in the future because everybody's shares went down".
 He explained all this, and they didn't get it.
 He was trying to save them on taxes but instead he got death threats.
 Investors are emotional and they somehow didn't like the sound of this.

+Quiz notes:

+- Market capitalization is calculated by using: the price per share and total number of outstanding shares
+- The greater an investors ownership in a corporation is, the greater: the total number of shares he/she owns with respect to the total number of shares outstanding
+- A firm must make its dividend payments to preferred shareholders before it makes any dividend payments to its common shareholders
+- The basic coporate charter:
+  - does not say that the firm ever has to raise debt the board deciides
+  - does not say that the firm ever has to issue warrants, convertible debt, or any other debt securities
+- In the Pecking Order Theory, the companies prioritize their sources of financing in the following order: Internal financing, debt issuance, equity
+- A dilution is: a reduction in the owndership percentage of a share stock caused by the issuance of new shares
+- A share repurcahase is:
+  - a program by which a company buys back its own shares from the marketplace or from its shareholders (at a fixed price)
+  - the reverse of a dilution
+  - an alternative to paying dividends in order to return cash to investors
+- The price to earnings ratio:
+  - effectively shows the number of years of earnings at which the company is valued given the current level of the share price
+  - shows how much an investor is willing to pay for the stock of the company for each dollar of the company's earnings
+- Generally, a reduction in dividend is interpreted by investors as: bad news, with often a drop in the stock price